 Driven by a strong economy and rising RevPAR figures, the German hotel investment market was 50% higher than its five-year average at €1.8 bn.
 There was very strong demand for new project developments in the hotel sector, representing around one-third of all hotel investments.
-Yields in this asset class continued to be higher than for other real estate projects.8
+Yields in this asset class continued to be higher than for other real estate projects.

 In the first six months of 2017 the residential market generated a volume of $\in 6.2$ bn and was with 40% significantly higher than the previous year despite the scarcity of supply.
-Project developments and forward deals accounted for almost 30% of the transactions.9 a 60% share and prime yields of 3.95%.
+Project developments and forward deals accounted for almost 30% of the transactions.

+Positive trend continues in Austria

+With an investment volume of €2.5 bn, the second quarter in Austria was exceptionally strong.
+The value increased two-fold against investments in the first three months of 2017.
+The office sector remained the most popular asset class with a 60% share and prime yields of 3.95%.
 Residential properties gathered pace with a plus of 12%, while hotels reported a 9% increase.
 There was a massive slump in investments in retail, which CBRE has attributed to the growth in online shopping.
 The high number of large-volume transactions was also striking.

-Positive trend continues in Austria10

-With an investment volume of €2.5 bn, the second quarter in Austria was exceptionally strong.
-The value increased two-fold against investments in the first three months of 2017.
-The office sector remained the most popular asset class with

-Record highs in Poland and the Czech Republic11
+Record highs in Poland and the Czech Republic

 The CEE countries achieved a strong first half.
-With commercial real estate investments of \in 5.6 bn, momentum accelerated and they are preparing for another record year.
+With commercial real estate investments of $\in$ 5.6 bn, momentum accelerated and they are preparing for another record year.
 The Czech Republic in particular achieved an impressive rise of 37%, followed by Poland with 29%.
-The new investment record in the Czech Republic (\in 2 bn) was primarily caused by demand for commercial property in prime locations.
-The Polish investment market (\in 1.7 bn) was mainly characterised by transactions in retail and hotel properties.
-With a full pipeline for the second half of 2017, JLL is expecting a new all-time-high of \in 13 bn for the full-year 2017.
+The new investment record in the Czech Republic ( $\in$ 2 bn) was primarily caused by demand for commercial property in prime locations.
+The Polish investment market ( $\in$ 1.7 bn) was mainly characterised by transactions in retail and hotel properties.
+With a full pipeline for the second half of 2017, JLL is expecting a new all-time-high of $\in$ 13 bn for the full-year 2017.